Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Numerical simulations

 Figure \ref{fig:phishing-histogram} displays the histogram for the normalized outer weights.
 It can be noted that weights follow a zero-mean normal distribution, which suggests that the learning algorithm based on the Moore-Penrose pseudoinverse learns sparse weights.
 This desired behavior is unexpected since we did not consider any regularization component when designing the learning algorithm.

-Next we compute the relevance score of each feature using Equation \eqref{eq:feature}.
-As mentioned, the intuition of this measure is that important features will have outgoing weights with large absolute values.
+Next, we compute the relevance score attached to each feature using Equation \eqref{eq:feature}.
+As mentioned, the intuition of this measure is that important features (represented with meaningful neural concepts in the network) will be connected through outgoing weights with large absolute values.
 Figure \ref{fig:feature-importance} portrays the relevance scores such that $f_i$ denotes the $i$-th problem feature.
-It was observed that the largest relevance score corresponds to $f_5$ (NumDash).
-Other important features are: $f_6$ (NumDashInHostname), $f_{11}$ (NumQueryComponents), $f_{20}$ (HttpsInHostname), $f_{21}$ (HostnameLength) and $f_{34}$ PctNullSelfRedirectHyperlinks.
+The largest relevance score corresponds to $f_5$ (NumDash).
+Other important features are: $f_6$ (NumDashInHostname), $f_{11}$ (NumQueryComponents), $f_{20}$ (HttpsInHostname), $f_{21}$ (HostnameLength), and $f_{34}$ (PctNullSelfRedirectHyperlinks).

 Validating these scores is not an easy task: different models might focus on different features.
-That is why having a comprehensible measure is important to gain trustworthiness in the results.
+That is why having a comprehensible measure is important to gain trustworthiness in the results \cite{Juang2016}.
 Despite this fact, we insisted on comparing the relevance scores with the coefficients of a logistic model after reducing the number of features (for the sake of simplicity).
-Aiming at selecting the features, we used the \texttt{CfsSubsetEval} method, which evaluates the worth of a subset of features by considering the individual predictive ability of each feature along with the degree of redundancy between them.
+Aiming at selecting the features, we used the \texttt{CfsSubsetEval} method \cite{Hall1998}, which evaluates the worth of a subset of features by considering the individual predictive ability of each feature along with the degree of redundancy between them.

-The selected features were $f_1$ (NumDots), $f_3$ (PathLevel), $f_5$ (NumDash), $f_{14}$ (NumChars), $f_{25}$ (NumSensitiveWords), $f_{27}$ (PctExtHyperlinks), $f_{30}$ (InsecureForms), $f_{34}$ (PctNullSelfRedirectHyperlinks), $f_{35}$ (FrequentDomainNameMismatch), $f_{38}$ (PopUpWindow), $f_{39}$ (SubmitInfoToEmail), $f_{47}$ (ExtMetaScriptLinkRT), and $f_{48}$ PctExtNullSelfRedirectHyperlinksRT.
+The selected features were $f_1$ (NumDots), $f_3$ (PathLevel), $f_5$ (NumDash), $f_{14}$ (NumChars), $f_{25}$ (NumSensitiveWords), $f_{27}$ (PctExtHyperlinks), $f_{30}$ (InsecureForms), $f_{34}$ (PctNullSelfRedirectHyperlinks), $f_{35}$ (FrequentDomainNameMismatch), $f_{38}$ (PopUpWindow), $f_{39}$ (SubmitInfoToEmail), $f_{47}$ (ExtMetaScriptLinkRT), and $f_{48}$ (PctExtNullSelfRedirectHyperlinksRT).